m3dwards/longmynd.org/content/weather/weather-from-8th-may.md

 ---
 Friday might be ok at Corndon, Saturday looking dry and light winds probably east face of Corndon, Sunday might be the Mynd but rainy.

-Some flying was had I could see on the cameras yesteray at the Mynd
+Some flying was had I could see on the cameras yesterday at the Mynd

 \---------------------------------------------------------